 Despite thoughts to the contrary, TC Energy is also expected to grow at a decent pace.
 Through 2023 it expects to spend $37 billion on critical infrastructure across North America.

 The company is also one of the premier income stocks on the TSX Index.
-It pays an attractive 5.71% yield which is underpinned by strong cash flows.
+It pays an attractive yield north of 5.5% which is underpinned by strong cash flows.
 In fact, the company re-iterated dividend growth guidance of 8-10% annually through 2021.

 Post 2021, it expects the dividend to grow at a compound annual growth rate of 6% at the mid-range.